Novva Group

 As an international developer

 As an international developer, NOVVA independently or jointly develops new infrastructure projects, primarily serving as the Owner and Engineer.
 Our responsibilities include overall coordination, government relations, project financing, and management, while construction is outsourced to specialized EPC contractors.
 This model emphasizes “heavy assets, strong organization, and light operations”.
-NOVVA primarily collaborates with Chinese infrastructure providers, maximizing advantages such as cost efficiency, construction timelines, RMB financing, and communication effectiveness.
+NOVVA collaborates with leading EPC and infrastructure partners across Asia and Europe, leveraging regional strengths to deliver world-class quality, cost efficiency, reliable schedules, effective financing solutions, and strong on-the-ground coordination.

 As a boutique project investment bank